 Fred was much like Jim, a happy family man who has achieved a fair bit of success.
 Fred believed that his drinking was normal, but that he occasionally overdid it.
 As such, he refused to take Step One.
 When the disease of addiction was described to Fred, he saw how it might relate to his own experiences.
 Even so, he believed that he had the willpower to quit on his own.
 While Fred was a smart man, he found that his own reasoning failed him in this sense, and he decided that he had learned enough from his negative experiences to begin drinking like a normal person.
 During a business trip in Washington, he drank several cocktails and eventually flew to New York before spending several hazy days of drunkenness in a cab.
 When he awoke, he had no idea where he had been or what he had done.

 This was enough to convince Fred of his alcoholism.
 But for many, it could have been too late.
-He could have run out of money, could have said the wrong thing to the wrong person, or done any number of things that would have resulted in injury, legal issues, or death.
+He could have run out of money, could have said the wrong thing to the wrong person, or do any number of things that would have resulted in injury, legal issues, or death.
 He finally saw that he did not control his addiction to alcohol.
 After jumping back on the wagon, he had this to say:

 “My old manner of life was by no means a bad one, but I would not exchange its best moments for the worst I have now.
 I would not go back to it even if I could.”

-Fred’s story is much like the other stories in “More About Alcoholism” in that it describes a man who felt like he was not alcoholic, only to realize the true nature of his condition long after he had racked up several consequences.
+Fred’s story is much like the other stories in “More About Alcoholism” in that it describes a man who felt like he was not an alcoholic, only to realize the true nature of his condition long after he had racked up several consequences.
 Fred and the others mentioned in “More About Alcoholism” had to hit rock bottom before they could accept who they were.
 Toward the end of the chapter, “More About Alcoholism” states:

 The alcoholic at certain times has no effective mental defense against the first drink.

-Our logic and our reasoning will only takes us so far.
+Our logic and our reasoning will only take us so far.
 But those of us who suffer from alcoholism and addiction will often make grave mistakes if we do not accept the true nature of our disease.
 If you have tried to solve the problem on your own and have failed time and time again, we urge you to contact us for information about treatment.
 But we truly hope that you will never fall to the same depths as those mentioned in this article.
 Accept their cautionary tales for all they have to offer, and make the right decision.
 Seek help today.